upkie/upkie/README.md

 $ ./start_simulation.sh
 ```

 Let's assume we did that.
 Now there are two ways we can run an agent: the [PyPI](#pypi) way and the [Bazel](#bazel).
-PyPI is better for prototyping while Bazel is better for sharing code with other Upkie's.
+Go for PyPI to use the robot in Python, and for Bazel to recompile things from source.

 ### PyPI

-The PyPI way allows us to control Upkie from standalone Python scripts.
-It is better for rapid prototyping, for example to edit and retry scripts directly on the robot.
+The PyPI distribution is the recommended way to control Upkie in Python.
+It is already [fast enough](https://github.com/tasts-robots/vulp#performance) for real-time control.

 #### Installation